docaxess/verapdf-report-generator-cli/README.md

 The report is generated from a HTML/CSS template.
 You can customize the report appearance to suit your needs by changing files located in static folder, especially [template file](./static/report-template/template-en.html) and [style sheet](./static/style.css).

+# LICENSE

+This project is released under both the MIT and GPL licenses.

 # About VeraPDF

 VeraPDF is an opensource alternative to PAC 2021 supported by Preforma, PDF Association, Open Preservation Foundation and Digital Preservation Coalition.